mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 6) Specify the products to install in addition to MATLAB in the **Products** box.
 For details, see [Add Products](#add-products).
 7) To confirm your choices, click **Save** at the bottom of the page.

-For example, register a Jenkins tool named `Latest` by automatically installing the latest release of MATLAB, MATLAB Test&trade;, and Parallel Computing Toolbox.
+For example, register a Jenkins tool named `Latest` by automatically installing the latest release of MATLAB, MATLAB Test&trade;, and Parallel Computing Toolbox on the build agent.

 ![matlab_tool_mpm](https://github.com/user-attachments/assets/96fb6932-14a7-47ce-8f7f-180c7c385209)

 #### Specify Release
 When registering using MATLAB Package Manager, you can specify `R2021a` or a later release in the **Release** box of the tool definition interface:
 - To register the latest release of MATLAB, specify `latest`.
+Whenever you run a build using a tool based on this value, the plugin first verifies that the latest release is available on the build agent.
+If the build agent includes an older release, then the plugin installs the latest release without removing the older release.
 - To register the latest update of a release, specify only the release name, for example, `R2024a`.
 - To register a specific update release, specify the release name with an update number suffix, for example, `R2024aU4`.
 - To register a release without updates, specify the release name with an update 0 or general release suffix, for example, `R2024aU0` or `R2024aGR`.

-If you specify `latest`, the plugin checks for the latest release whenever you run a build using the tool.
-If the latest release is newer than

 #### Add Products
 > :information_source: **Note:** The plugin does not install dependencies on a Linux platform.
 If you are using a Linux platform, verify that the required software is available before installing products using MATLAB Package Manager.
 For more information, see [Get MATLAB Package Manager](https://www.mathworks.com/help/install/ug/get-mpm-os-command-line.html).